Mount St. Mary's University (Maryland)

-Mount St. Mary's University is a private Catholic university in Emmitsburg, Maryland, United States.
+Mount St. Mary's University is a private Catholic university in unincorporated Frederick County, Maryland, in proximity to Emmitsburg.
 It has the largest Catholic seminary in the United States.
 Undergraduate programs are divided between the College of Liberal Arts, the Richard J. Bolte School of Business, and the School of Natural Science and Mathematics.
 "The Mount" has over 40 undergraduate majors, minors, concentrations, and special programs, as well as bachelor's/master's combinations in partnership with other universities, 8 master's programs, and 6 postgraduate certificate programs.